singhpradip/JWT-Authentication-API-with-Node.js-and-Express/README.md

   - If the data passes validation, the server sends an OTP (One-Time Password) to the user's email for verification.
   - The user's information is securely stored in the database after successful verification.

+# Verify Account
+#### Endpoint: /register/verify-account
+#### Method: POST
+#### Description: Verifies the user's account using the OTP sent during registration.
+    The user provides their OTP in the request body, along with the tempToken in the URL query parameters.
+    The server extracts the email from the tempToken and retrieves the user associated with that email.
+    If the user is found and the OTP provided matches the one sent during registration, the user's account is marked as verified, and they receive a JWT (JSON Web Token) for authentication.
+    Note: Ensure that the tempToken obtained from the registration response is included in the URL query parameters.
+This tempToken contains the encoded email, which is used to identify the user during account verification.
+Additionally, the OTP should be provided in the request body for validation.

 Login:
 - To log in, the user accesses the login endpoint (/login) and provides their email and password in the request body.
 - The server validates the credentials by checking if the provided email exists in the database and if the password matches the hashed password stored for that email.